-The National Writing Project’s Building a More Perfect Union program announces the awarding of 38 grants to humanities organizations across the United States to assist in recovering from interruptions to operations due to the coronavirus pandemic.
-As part of the American Rescue Plan: Humanities Grantmaking for Organizations at the National Endowment for the Humanities, Building a More Perfect Union funds organizations to develop programming in anticipation of the upcoming 250th anniversary of the founding of the United States.
+This program, which awarded 38 grants in spring of 2022 to humanities organizations across the United States, was designed to assist in recovering from interruptions to operations due to the coronavirus pandemic.
+As part of the American Rescue Plan: Humanities Grantmaking for Organizations at the National Endowment for the Humanities (NEH), Building a More Perfect Union funded organizations to develop programming in anticipation of the upcoming 250th anniversary of the founding of the United States.

-The awarded projects, selected through a competitive, peer-reviewed application process, are located at local, regional, or cross-regional organizations such as nonprofits, museums, libraries and archives, historic sites, and public-facing humanities centers at colleges and universities across the country.
-This funding will help such entities restore programming post-pandemic and to engage or deepen collaborations with stakeholders and communities that will expand their reach.
+The awarded projects, selected through a competitive, peer-reviewed application process, were located at local, regional, or cross-regional organizations such as nonprofits, museums, libraries and archives, historic sites, and public-facing humanities centers at colleges and universities across the country.
+This funding helped such entities to restore programming post-pandemic and to engage or deepen collaborations with stakeholders and communities that will expand their reach.

-Awardees plan to “build a more perfect union” through expanding access and raising the visibility of lesser known stories and histories in regions and communities, engaging communities through participatory public humanities events and opportunities, and developing institutes and curriculum with teachers and students to support K12 classrooms.
+Awardees aimed to “build a more perfect union” through expanding access and raising the visibility of lesser-known stories and histories in regions and communities, engaging communities through participatory public humanities events and opportunities, and developing institutes and curriculum with teachers and students to support humanities-oriented learning in K12 classrooms and beyond.

 Alabama